Manhattan: Colonial era

 In April 1524, Florentine explorer Giovanni da Verrazzano, sailing in service of Francis I of France, became the first documented European to visit the area that would become New York City.
 Verrazzano entered the tidal strait now known as The Narrows and named the land around Upper New York Harbor New Angoulême, in reference to the family name of King Francis I; he sailed far enough into the harbor to sight the Hudson River, and he named the Bay of Santa Margarita – what is now Upper New York Bay – after Marguerite de Navarre, the elder sister of the king.

 Manhattan was first mapped during a 1609 voyage of Henry Hudson.
 Hudson came across Manhattan Island and the native people living there, and continued up the river that would later bear his name, the Hudson River.
 Manhattan was first recorded in writing as Manna-hata, in the logbook of Robert Juet, an officer on the voyage.

 A permanent European presence in New Netherland began in 1624, with the founding of a Dutch fur trading settlement on Governors Island.
 In 1625, construction was started on the citadel of Fort Amsterdam on Manhattan Island, later called New Amsterdam (Nieuw Amsterdam), in what is now Lower Manhattan.
 The establishment of Fort Amsterdam is recognized as the birth of New York City.

 In 1647, Peter Stuyvesant was appointed as the last Dutch Director-General of the colony.
 New Amsterdam was formally incorporated as a city on February 2, 1653.
 In 1664, English forces conquered New Netherland and renamed it "New York" after the English Duke of York and Albany, the future King James II.
+The Treaty of Breda, signed on July 31, 1667, ended the Second Anglo-Dutch war.
+The Dutch ceded New Netherland (encompassing modern-day New York, New Jersey, Connecticut and Delaware) to England in exchange for the territory of Suriname and control of the spice-producing Island of Run in the East Indies, known for its production of nutmeg and mace.
 In August 1673, the Dutch reconquered the colony, renaming it "New Orange", but permanently relinquished it back to England the following year under the terms of the Treaty of Westminster that ended the Third Anglo-Dutch War.